Ambient and accent lighting ideas for home renovations in Toronto

 Example: Wall-mounted sconces, or LED strips under shelving to emphasize decorative objects.

+A complete lighting plan usually includes ambient lighting, task lighting, and accent lighting.
+These three layers work together to make a room functional, comfortable, and visually balanced.
 To achieve a balanced, functional, and visually pleasing space, interior designers use three layers of lighting:

 Ambient Lighting – the foundation for overall visibility.